SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Builders/SKSheetBuilder/SKSheetBuilder.md

     @AutomaticArticleSubheading(disabled)
 }

-A result builder for constructing arrays of ``SKPage`` in an ``SKSheetView`` for creating polished, native-looking sheets across all Apple platforms with the same code.
+A result builder for constructing arrays of ``SKPage`` structs in an ``SKSheetView`` for creating polished, native-looking sheets across all Apple platforms with the same code.

 ## Overview

 The ``SKSheetBuilder`` is a result builder that enables declarative construction of sheet content in the `SheetKit` package.
-It collects and processes `SKPage` components, returning an array of `SKPage` for use within an ``SKSheetView`` struct.
-This allows developers to compose complex sheet layouts with pages containing headers, titles, and descriptions in a SwiftUI-like syntax.
+It collects and processes ``SKPage`` structs, which can contain components like headers, titles, descriptions, or custom SwiftUI views, returning an array of ``SKPage`` for use within an ``SKSheetView`` struct.
+This allows developers to compose complex sheet layouts with pages in a SwiftUI-like syntax.

-To use ``SKSheetBuilder``, you need to define it inside the initializer, like `@SKSheetBuilder pages: [SKPage]`.
-This allows the builder to process the pages and return an array for usage.
+To use ``SKSheetBuilder``, you define it inside the initializer, like `@SKSheetBuilder pages: [SKPage]`.
+This allows the builder to process the pages and return an array for rendering.

 The builder supports various control flow constructs, such as conditionals, loops, and optional pages, ensuring flexibility in building dynamic sheet content.